History of English cricket (1726–1750): England teams

 Among seven known matches in 1739 are the first two to involve teams representing what may be called the Rest of England.
-Although these were by no means international teams, being composed of players from a handful of southern counties only, they were generally called England and sometimes "All-England".
+Although these were by no means international teams, being composed of players from a handful of southern counties only, they were generally called England.
 The first match at Bromley Common on 9 July was billed as "eleven gentlemen of that county (Kent) and eleven gentlemen from any part of England, exclusive of Kent".
 The newspaper report described Kent as "the Unconquerable County" and said they won by "a very few notches".
 Two weeks later, the teams held a return match on the Artillery Ground before a crowd of over 10,000.
 This game was declared a draw after a furious dispute arose about whether one of the England players had been unfairly dismissed.

-The next match featuring a team that has been called England was in August 1742 on Moulsey Hurst; they were defeated by Surrey.
+The next match featuring a team named England was in August 1742 on Moulsey Hurst; they were defeated by Surrey.
 However, the original notice of the match described Surrey's opponents as "London, Westminster, Middlesex, Southwark and Part of Kent".

 England teams played six matches in May and June 1744, four against Kent and two against Surrey.
 They were not successful as they lost all four of the matches with a known result.
 On 18 June, England met Kent at the Artillery Ground in a celebrated match which left the second known scorecard and became the opening entry in Arthur Haygarth's Scores & Biographies, although he gave the year as 1746 instead of 1744.
 The scorecard is the first that includes dismissal information.
 England, batting first, totalled 40 and 70 in their two innings; Kent responded with 53 and 58 for 9 to win by one wicket.
 Details of the dismissals are only partially complete; it is known that Kent bowler William Hodsoll took at least eight wickets.